terikin/flashcards/README.md

 # Setup
 1. Download this repository (or use `git clone ...`).
-1. Install Python for your operating system (https://www.python.org/downloads/).
+1. Install Python3 for your operating system (https://www.python.org/downloads/).
 1. Open a terminal and browse to the downloaded files (or local clone of the git repository).
 1. Install dependencies using: